pepaslabs/opamp-vos/README.md

 # opamp-vos
 A board to measure the Vos (input offset voltage) of op amps.

-## License
+# Status

-This board design is [Open-Source Hardware](http://www.oshwa.org/definition/).
-It is licensed under the [MIT License](http://opensource.org/licenses/MIT).
-It was designed by Jason Pepas.
+This board is untested.

 # Board design v1